 Whatever energy you generate is completely free and may be used to power anything in your house for free.
 This will result in reduced energy costs and longer-term savings of money.

-Since Feed-in-Tariff is repealed, you’ll see an increase in the return on your investment thanks to the Smart Export Guarantee that has taken its place.
+Since the feed-in tariff is repealed, you’ll see an increase in the return on your investment thanks to the Smart Export Guarantee that has taken its place.

 Energy from the Sun will never run out, and solar panels operate even on gloomy days, so you should have enough free power throughout the year.